 - Turn on your water supply and test that the problem is fixed.

-How to Fix Water Leaking Into or Out Of Caulk or Grout
+How to Fix Water Leaking From Caulk or Grout

 If you’ve got cracks in caulking around the perimeter of your tub, or around hardware affixed to the wall, deck or floor, the fix is easy!
 Simply pull off the caulking and recaulk with a waterproof silicone.